hnjaman/complete-microservice-application/readme.md

 to call another service, it will ask service-registry by service id to what instances are currently running for that service id. service-registry check the instances and pass the request to any active the instance dynamically.
 This is called service discovery.
 The advantage is no need to hard coded instance ip address, service registry always updates itself, if one instance goes down, It removes that instance from the registry.
-To achieve this functionality I used
-- Eureka
+- **Eureka** is used to achieve this functionality

 Open a new terminal and run below command to launch service-registry
 ````